List of My Little Pony comics issued by IDW Publishing: My Little Pony: Legends of Magic (April 2017–March 2018)

 This is a list of My Little Pony: Legends of Magic issues.

 My Little Pony: The Movie Prequel (June–September 2017)

 This is a list of My Little Pony: The Movie Prequel issues.

 My Little Pony: Ponyville Mysteries (May–September 2018)

 This is a list of My Little Pony: Ponyville Mysteries issues.

 My Little Pony: Nightmare Knights (October 2018–March 2019)

 This is a list of My Little Pony: Nightmare Knights issues.

 My Little Pony: Spirit of the Forest (May–August 2019)

 This is a list of My Little Pony: Spirit of the Forest issues.

 My Little Pony: Feats of Friendship (August–November 2019)

 This is a list of My Little Pony: Feats of Friendship issues.

 My Little Pony: Generations (October 2021–February 2022)

 This is a list of My Little Pony: Generations issues.

 My Little Pony Classics Reimagined: Little Fillies (November 2022–February 2023)

 This is a list of My Little Pony Classics Reimagined: Little Fillies issues.

+My Little Pony Classics Reimagined: The Unicorn of Odd (August 2023–December 2023)

+This is a list of My Little Pony Classics Reimagined: The Unicorn of Odd issues.